-A buying climax is a high-activity upward move that appears late in an advance and raises the question of whether late demand is being absorbed by stronger supply.
+A buying climax is a late-stage upside event where unusually heavy buying appears after an advance and later price action tests whether that demand is still effective or being absorbed by supply.

 Key Points About a Buying Climax

-• A buying climax usually appears after an existing advance, not at a random point in a chart.
+- A buying climax usually appears after an existing advance, not at a random point in a chart.

-• High volume shows increased participation, but it does not automatically prove strength.
+- High volume shows increased participation, but it does not automatically prove strength.

-• The spread, close location, and next bars help separate continuation from possible exhaustion.
+- The spread, close location, and next bars help separate continuation from possible exhaustion.

-• A failed continuation attempt after the high-volume up move can make the climax reading stronger.
+- A failed continuation attempt after the high-volume up move can make the climax reading stronger.

-• The reading weakens if price accepts above the climax area and later pullbacks remain controlled.
+- The reading weakens if price accepts above the climax area and later pullbacks remain controlled.

 What Is a Buying Climax?